 43 Harvard St.

 Often described as a “miracle worker,” Bonnie of Bonnie’s Boutique is a trusted and talented seamstress, known for her pleasant demeanor and superb customer service.
 Bring in a dress or suit jacket needing alterations and you’ll get it back on time and on point.
-No wonder Boston magazine named Bonnie’s Boutique as Best Tailor of 2014.
+No wonder Boston magazine named Bonnie’s Boutique Best Tailor of 2014 and 2015.
 Bonnie is also known for designing beautiful custom-made gowns and other articles of clothing.

 60-62 Harvard St.

 Gateway Arts, a service of the nonprofit Vinfen, is a studio art center dedicated to creating careers in art for people with disabilities.
 For more than 40 years the studio spaces, gallery, and storefront have supported artists with developmental and psychiatric disabilities, providing studio mentorship for the artists to help them grow professionally and a neighboring store where they can sell their artwork, which includes paintings, silk scarves, fine jewelry, wooden furniture, cards, hand woven textiles, and pottery.
 Gateway also hosts ongoing exhibitions throughout the year in its gallery space on the second floor.
 Half of all profits go directly to the artists.
 The store is open from 11 a.m. to 6 p.m. weekdays and noon to 5 p.m.
 Saturdays, but you can also shop the online store.